 You’ll discover more about your uniqueness and your own identity.
 You’ll be able to align your decisions to your values.
 Then integrate that knowledge into your real-time situations.” – Richard W. Anton, M.A., B.A., Dip Ed.

 We seek to add value to you & your organization in ways that regular leadership training does not address.
 Courses and workshops are training mechanisms.
 They can be valuable in initial learning but often fail to enable leaders to reach their full potential.
 A psychological approach allows us to help you realize more value.

 Research shows that we forget most of what we learn in courses.
 Secure your new learning.
 We’ll return to the content repeatedly.
 You’ll practice and develop new skills (as opposed to learning about them).

 Courses are typically too short of entrenching new behaviors.
 It takes time and repetition to ensure that new habits “take.”
 Our program lasts (on average) 6 months to a year to allow you as a leader to truly develop new skills.
 From a practical perspective, your efforts will also fit better into your schedule.
 They are regular but not as time-intensive as a course.

 Generic courses do not address an individual’s experiences or unique psychology.
 The coaching approach does just that through one-on-one orientation/educational sessions.
 We provide individual, confidential coaching sessions and optional group sessions.
 We help each leader (both individually and as part of a team).
 This approach can help you capitalize on your unique strengths and the diverse ways you manifest new skills.

 Strengths-focused Leadership Assessment

-o Focus on Strengths (as opposed to problems only) first ensures we build on a strong foundation.
+o Focus on Strengths (as opposed to problems only) first ensures we build on a solid foundation.
 Next, you’ll realize an increase in your self-awareness, self-esteem, and self-confidence.
 You’ll now be better situated to ensure that a much more constructive approach is applied when conflict arises.